23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Tofino is known for its luxury lodges and boutique hotels along the coastline.
 Hotels can be quite expensive during tourist season in summer, but if you wait until fall or winter for storm watching, you can save a lot on the price.

-Room service at the Wickaninnish Inn
+Breakfast in our room at the Wickaninnish Inn

-The Wickaninnish Inn ticks off all the boxes for a luxurious stay in Tofino.
-The hotel is part of the Relais & Chateau luxury brand, which has a selection of first-class landmark hotels and restaurants from around the world.
 You are steps away from everything you need for the ultimate west coast experience.
-You can walk to Chesterman Beach next door, eat fresh seafood at their fine dining restaurant, pamper yourself at the spa with ocean views, or hang back in your suite by the fireplace.
+You can walk to Chesterman Beach next door, eat fresh seafood at their fine dining restaurant, pamper yourself at the spa with ocean views, or hang back in your room by the fireplace.
 The food at the hotel is excellent.
 We loved ordering eggs benedict in the morning to our room.

-Pointe Building vs. Beach Building
+Pointe Building vs. Beach Building at the Wick

 There are two buildings at the Wickaninnish Inn, the Pointe Building and the Beach Building.
 The Pointe Building is perched on a rocky cliff overlooking the ocean and gives incredible expansive views of the ocean.
 The Beach Building gives you views of Chesterman Beach and direct access to the beach from the ground level.

-Fun fact: from the Pointe Building, you can see the wooden stilted house where the movie 'Come to Daddy' was filmed.
+πŸ₯” πŸ”Ž Fun fact: from the Pointe Building, you can see the wooden stilted house where the movie 'Come to Daddy' was filmed.

-Honourable mention: Pacific Sands Beach Resort
+Pacific Sands Beach Resort

 Pacific Sands Beach Resort is another stunning beachfront hotel with wild ocean views.
 It sits right on Cox Bay Beach, a spectacular crescent-shaped beach enclosed by rugged cliffs.
 The bay is fantastic for surfing and is also known to have some of the biggest waves during storm watching season.